shariq1989/cookbook/content/recipe/Crispy_Sichuan_Chicken.md

 1. In a large bowl, combine soy sauce, vinegar, 2 tbsp sugar, and the egg whites.
 Stir until sugar dissolves.
 2. Add chicken to the mixture and stir to coat, cover and let marinate for 20-30 minutes.
 3. Meanwhile, set 2 wire racks into 2 rimmed baking sheets.
-4. In a large bowl, stir together 2 tbsp sugar, cornstarch, sichuan peppers, and salt.
+4. In a large bowl, stir together 2 tbsp sugar, cornstarch, Sichuan peppers, and salt.
 5. Drain chicken in a colander.
 6. Add ⅓ of the chicken to the cornstarch and toss to coat completely, pressing the pieces into the mixture.
 7. Transfer coated chicken to a mesh strainer and shake to remove excess cornstarch.
 Transfer to the prepared rack in a single layer and repeat with the remaining chicken and cornstarch mixture.
 8. In a large dutch oven, over medium heat, heat the oil to 350 degrees.
 Add half of the coated chicken and cook, stirring occasionally to prevent sticking, until well browned, about 5 minutes.
 Using a slotted spoon, transfer the chicken to the other wire rack.
 9. Allow the oil to reach 350 degrees again and repeat with the remaining chicken.
-10. In a small bowl, microwave the sichuan chili oil for 30 seconds.
+10. In a small bowl, microwave the Sichuan chili oil for 30 seconds.
-11. Combine the hot fried chicken and scallions in a large bowl, sprinkle with sichuan seasoning salt and drizzle with the warm chili oil, then toss to coat.
+11. Combine the hot fried chicken and scallions in a large bowl, sprinkle with Sichuan seasoning salt, and drizzle with the warm chili oil, then toss to coat.
 12. Add cilantro and toss again.
 13. Serve with additional chili oil.